 Figure 2.
-The synthetic model consists of two conductors buried in a uniform half-space overlain by an overburden of variable conductivity.
+The synthetic model consists of two conductors buried in a uniform halfspace overlain by an overburden of variable conductivity.
 A V-shaped valley simulates the surface topography.
 The top panel shows the entire model used in the forward modelling.
 The region of interest is outlined by the white lines, but padding cells are added so that the correct boundary conditions can be applied during the forward modelling.
 The bottom panel shows the finite different mesh used in the modelling.